F5Networks/f5-aci-servicecenter/docs/faq.rst

 **Q. How can I change the management port of a BIG-IP device which is already added in the F5 ACI ServiceCenter?**

-Click the delete (X) icon besides the BIG-IP to delete it.
+Click the delete (X) icon next to the BIG-IP to delete it.
 Re-add the BIG-IP to F5 ACI ServiceCenter with the changed port (For example, from the default 443 to 8443).
 The BIG-IP data will still be retained after the delete and re-add.

 ------